 Free to use | Yes | Yes |

-Both platforms offer valuable tools and resources for Kiwi consumers, but if saving time and getting quotes sounds good to you, Quashed is your go-to.
+Both platforms offer valuable tools and resources for Kiwi consumers, but if saving time and getting real-time quotes sounds good to you, start your comparison with Quashed today.

 Use Market Scan to compare insurance providers quickly and easily.